 Mike is the founding partner of Valent Legal.
-His entire career has been dedicated to representing victims of serious injuries, sexual abuses, medical negligence, and corporate and pharmaceutical wrongs.
+His entire career has been dedicated to representing victims of serious injuries, sexual abuse, medical negligence, and corporate and pharmaceutical wrongs.
 Over the past decade, he has built a reputation as a tireless victim advocate and strong promoter of access to justice.
 In 2015 he was named as a finalist for Public Justice’s North American Trial Lawyer of the Year.
 From 2017-2019, Mike has consistently been included in the Lexpert Directory as a leading lawyer in Canada in his area of practice.
 He was recognized in the 2020 edition of Best Lawyers in Canada in the area of personal injury litigation.
 Mike is also a part-time professor at Dalhousie’s Schulich School of Law where he teaches in class action law and procedure.

 While earning his Juris Doctorate degree from Dalhousie Law School, Mike volunteered at the university’s legal aid clinic and Pro Bono Students Canada.
 He continues to serve as legal representative for the Nova Scotia Health Authority’s Research Ethics Board and volunteers with ReachAbility , a non-profit organization whose mandate is to improve access to justice, equality, and human rights for people living with disabilities.
 Mike also serves as legal advisor to Nova Scotia’s Restorative Inquiry into the Nova Scotia Home for Colored Children and issues of systemic racism within the province.